RedHatInsights/bonfire/README.md

 # Bonfire

+A work-in-progress

-Used to deploy ephemeral environments for cloud.redhat.com applications
+Used to deploy ephemeral environments for testing cloud.redhat.com applications